fungenomics/braindex/README.md

 In this directory, several resources pertain globally to the portal:

-* `www`: Special directory to expose resources for the website, including the CSS specification for the index page and individual apps, the portal and lab logos, and files containing the HTML inserted into each app for custom styling and navigation
+* `www`: Special directory to expose resources for the website, including the CSS specification for the index page and individual apps, the portal and lab logos
+* `www/layout`: Files containing the HTML for various page parts (e.g. header, footer) inserted into each app for custom styling and navigation, using the helper functions in `www/ui_functions.R`
 * `index.html`: Contains the HTML for the homepage, which links to the apps hosted in the directory
 * `style.R`: An R script which can be sourced by each app, containing styles shared across apps.
 Currently contains a ggplot2 theme, `theme_min()`.